Approximating $f$-Divergences with Rank Statistics: Experiments

 \paragraph{Distributions and supports.} For each dimension $d\in\{2,5,10\}$, the target distribution $\mu$ is the standard Gaussian $\mathcal N(0,I_d)$ truncated (and renormalized) to an axis-aligned box $X$, and the reference distribution is the uniform measure $\nu=\mathrm{Unif}(X)$.
 Concretely,

 and for $d=10$ we use the product support $X_{10}=X_{5}\times X_{5}$.
 Sampling from $\nu$ is done by drawing each coordinate independently and uniformly over the corresponding interval.
-Sampling from $\mu$ is done by accept--reject: draw from $\mathcal N(0,I_d)$ until the sample falls in $X$.
+Sampling from $\mu$ is done by accept-reject: draw from $\mathcal N(0,I_d)$ until the sample falls in $X$.

-\paragraph{Sample sizes and repetitions.} For each $n$ in $n \in 10^{4}\cdot\{1,2,4,8,16,32,64,128,256,512\}$ we draw $n$ i.i.d.\ samples from $\mu$ and $n$ i.i.d.\ samples from $\nu$, and repeat the whole procedure over $R=10$ independent random seeds.
+\paragraph{Sample sizes and repetitions.} For each $n \in 10^{4}\cdot\{1,2,4,8,16,32,64,128,256,512\}$ we draw $n$ i.i.d.\ samples from $\mu$ and $n$ i.i.d.\ samples from $\nu$, and repeat the whole procedure over $R=10$ independent random seeds.
 Figure~\ref{fig:kl_vs_n_d2_d5_d10} reports the mean and $\pm1$ standard deviation bands over these runs (for both estimators).

 \paragraph{Analytic KL reference.} In this benchmark, the ``ground-truth'' $\mathrm{KL}(\mu\|\nu)$ shown as a dashed line in Figure~\ref{fig:kl_vs_n_d2_d5_d10} is computed analytically (no additional Monte Carlo layer).
 Let $\tilde\mu=\mathcal N(0,I_d)$ denote the untruncated Gaussian density and let $X=\prod_{j=1}^d[a_j,b_j]$ be the truncation box.
 The truncated density is $p_\mu(x)=\tilde p(x)\mathbf 1\{x\in X\}/Z$, where $Z=\int_X \tilde p(x)\,dx$ is the truncation mass, and $p_\nu(x)=1/\mathrm{Vol}(X)$ for $x\in X$.
 Using $\mathrm{KL}(\mu\|\nu)=\mathbb E_\mu[\log p_\mu(X)-\log p_\nu(X)]$ and separability of the standard Gaussian, $Z$ factorizes as $Z=\prod_{j=1}^d(\Phi(b_j)-\Phi(a_j))$, where $\Phi$ denotes the CDF of the standard normal distribution (and $\phi$ its density).
 The remaining expectation reduces to the sum of one-dimensional truncated moments $\mathbb E_\mu[X_j^2]$ (available in closed form via $\phi$ and $\Phi$).
 This yields an exact value for each $d$ and box $X$; the implementation follows these standard identities.